ocrickard/vap/DEVELOPMENT_LOG.md

 - **NEW**: Model capacity should scale with dataset complexity
 - **NEW**: Real VAP labels will significantly improve performance
 - **NEW**: Phase 3 optimization provides foundation for production deployment
+- **NEW**: Git repository enables collaborative development and version control

 ### Repository Organization
 - **Scripts**: Reduced from 17 to 9 essential scripts